The Bristol Story Characters from the comic with Portrait of a Nation - Bristol logo

 Activities & Resources

-For 2008 a 200 page graphic-style history of the city has been specially commissioned from local author Eugene Byrne with illustrations by Simon Gurr.
+For 2008 a 200 page graphic-style history of the city was specially commissioned from local author Eugene Byrne with illustrations by Simon Gurr.
 Eugene and Simon created a highly acclaimed graphic biography of Isambard Kingdom Brunel as part of the Brunel 200 celebrations in 2006.

-Thousands of copies of The Bristol Story are being distributed free of charge, while stocks last, to schools and colleges, libraries, reading groups, the business community and members of the public.
-See Availability for details on where to obtain or borrow a copy.
+Thousands of copies of The Bristol Story were distributed free of charge, to schools and colleges, libraries, reading groups, the business community and members of the public.

 The Great Reading Adventure started in 2003 with a citywide reading of Treasure Island.
 The project is now a well established part of Bristol's cultural calendar.
 Each year's book is either set in Bristol, is by a Bristol author or is about issues that are of interest to people in Bristol.